LoganEStack/cs_compendium/README.md

 ## UNCATEGORIZED ALGORITHMS

 **Sliding Window:** Used in array problems where you need to find some information about a *consecutive* sequence of data.
 Instead of a nested for loop to compare every index in an array to all indexes prior, we take a collection of indexes and slide down the array one by one.
 Each slide we remove the old index, add the new index, and compare the result to see if the new index is a better fit.
+Keywords that a problem is a Sliding Window problem are: maximum/minimum, subarray/substring.

-The algorithm is: get the value of the elements that fit in the window size at the start of the array, that is the current max.
-Iterate over the elements starting from the beginning.
+The algorithm is: get the value of the elements that fit in the window size at the start of the array; that is the current max.
+Then, iterate over the elements starting from the beginning.
 Calculate the value by subtracting the old element (first in the list) and adding the new element that is to the right of the currently calculated values.
 Compare the value to the current max.
 Repeat.

+	def fn(arr):
+    left = ans = curr = 0

+    for right in range(len(arr)):
+        # do logic here to add arr[right] to curr

+        while WINDOW_CONDITION_BROKEN:
+            # remove arr[left] from curr
+            left += 1

+        # update ans

+    return ans

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>

 ## PATTERN MATCHING

 > Find all occurrences of a given pattern in a given string.
-> There are many algorithms to accomplish this.
-Just keep one in your pocket.
+> Common algorithms are Boyer-Moore, KMP, Rabin Karp, and Z Algorithm.
+Just choose one and memorize it.

 **Boyer-Moore**